tranngonguyettu/Fraud_Detection/README.md

 Overall, the observed separation patterns confirm that these behavioural features are important to fraud detection, far more than transaction amount and time

 # Conclusion
 This project demonstrates an end-to-end fraud detection workflow, from exploratory data analysis to model selection and interpretation.
+XGBoost Classifier is the best model for fraud detection to detect fraud and optimise the costs of false negatives, evaluated by F1-score and Recall metrics.
 The results highlight the importance of machine learning models and behavioural features in handling highly imbalanced financial datasets